 The existing industrial precincts in Eltham, Research and Diamond Creek are close to full capacity.
 To facilitate new industrial uses, these precincts should be retained for industrial uses and protected from the encroachment of other uses.
-This is unless Council has identified the land to be rezoned or redeveloped with other uses, such as the Bridge Street Business Area in the Eltham Major Activity Centre.
+This is unless Council has identified the land to be rezoned or redeveloped with other uses, such as is the case for the Bridge Street Business Area Precinct in the Eltham Major Activity Centre.